AndreaFalanti/popnas/README.md

 ## Installation
 This section provides information for installing all needed software and packages for properly run POPNASv2 on your system.
-If you prefer, you can use the provider Docker container and avoid these steps (see Docker section below).
+If you prefer, you can use the provided Docker container and skip these steps (see Docker section below).

 ### Required additional software and tools
 Virtual environment and dependencies are managed by _poetry_, check out its [repository](https://github.com/python-poetry/poetry) for installing it on your machine and learning more about it.

-You need to have installed either python version 3.7 or 3.8 for building a valid environment (python versions > 3.8 could work, but they have not been officially tested).
+You need either python version 3.7 or 3.8 installed in your system for building a valid environment (python versions > 3.8 could work, but they have not been officially tested).
-To install and manage the python versions and work with _poetry_ tool, it's advised to use [pyenv](https://github.com/pyenv/pyenv) or [pyenv-win](https://github.com/pyenv-win/pyenv-win) based on your system.
+To install and manage the python versions and work with _poetry_, it is advised to use [pyenv](https://github.com/pyenv/pyenv) or [pyenv-win](https://github.com/pyenv-win/pyenv-win) based on your system.

-Make also sure that *graphviz* is installed in your machine, since it is required to generate plots of Keras models.
+Make also sure that *graphviz* is installed in your machine, since it is required to generate the plots of Keras models.
 Follow the installation instructions at: https://graphviz.gitlab.io/download/.

 ### Installation steps